SkiHatDuckie/birds-eye/docs/source/gettingStarted/intro.rst

 birds-eye is a BizHawk external tool + python library, giving a (hopefully) convenient interface for python scripts to communicate with the BizHawk emulator.

-This library is VERY bares bones at the moment, with only the current features available:
+This library is VERY bare bones at the moment, with only the current features available:

 * Connecting to the external tool
 * Retrieving memory data from the external tool